The Perfect Breakfast

 watermelon.

-you only see 3 quarters with your series of nickels and dimes.
+You only see 3 quarters— a series of nickels and dimes.

 for anything.

-your bitten fingernails with grip onto something small
+Your bitten fingernails will grip onto something small.

-Now in the busy of silver coins sits
+Now, in the business of silver coins sits

 a watermelon seed.